-- Check that you have the correct medicine and the correct dose. - Check the expiration date. - Do not use the syringe if the expiration date has passed.
+- Check that you have the correct medicine and the correct dose. - Check the expiration date.
+This is shown on the side of the pen. - Do not use the pen if the expiration date has passed.

-3. Look at the medicine.
+3. Look at the window.

-- Check to see if the liquid in the syringe is clear and colorless to pale yellow. - You may see air bubbles.
-This is normal. - Do not inject if the liquid is cloudy, discolored or contains particles.
-Safely dispose of the syringe in a sharps container and get a new one.
+- Check to see that the liquid in the window is clear and colorless to pale yellow. - You may see air bubbles.
+This is normal - Do not inject if the liquid is cloudy, discolored or contains particles.
+Safely throw away (dispose of) the pen in a sharps container and get a new one. - The window is clear when the pen is unused.
+The window will turn solid yellow after the pen has been used. - Do not use if the window is solid yellow.
+Safely dispose of the pen in a sharps container and get a new one.

-4. Lay the syringe on a flat surface and allow it to warm up at room temperature for at least 30 minutes.
+4. Lay the pen on a flat surface and allow it to warm up at room temperature for at least 60 minutes.

-- Using the syringe at room temperature may make the injection more comfortable. - Do not use the syringe if it has

-- been out of the refrigerator for more than 14 days. - Do not try to warm the syringe in any other way.
+- Using the pen at room temperature may make the injection more comfortable. - Do not use the pen if it has been out of the refrigerator for more than 14 days. - Do not try to warm the pen in any other way.